An Adversarial Model for Scheduling with Testing: Introduction

-As a final application area, consider settings where a diagnosis can be carried out to determine the exact processing time of a job.
-For example, fault diagnosis can determine the time needed for a repair job, or a medical diagnosis can determine the time needed for a consultation and treatment session with a patient.
-Assume that the resource that carries out the diagnosis is the same resource that executes the job (e.g., an engineer or a medical doctor), and that the resource must be allocated to a job for an uninterruptible period that is guaranteed to cover the actual time needed for the job.
-If the diagnosis takes unit time, we arrive at our problem of scheduling with testing.
+As a final application area consider scenarios, where a diagnosis can be carried out to determine the exact processing time of a job.
+This is the case in very different domains such as diagnostics in {\em maintenance} or in {\em medical environments} such as emergency departments.
+A fault diagnosis can determine the time needed to repair or replace a device, which allows for an efficient schedule of maintenance operations.
+There is a vast amount of literature on maintenance models; see e.g. \cite{Nicolai2008,PierskalleV76}.
+In medical diagnostics, information can be acquired about the time needed for consultation, treatment session and other activities with the patient.
+This information can help to prioritize and efficiently allocate limited medical resources; cf.~\cite{LeviMS19,AlizamirVS13,MillsAZ13}.
+Assuming that the resource that performs the diagnosis is the same resource that executes the job, e.g., an engineer or a medical doctor, we are in our problem setting of scheduling with testing with the trade-off regarding how to allocate resources between diagnostics and actual execution of jobs.

 In some applications, it may be appropriate to allow the time for testing a job to be different for different jobs (e.g., proportional to the upper limit of a job).
 Furthermore, there are applications where the job processing time is $p_j$ even if executed untested, and the test reveals $p_j$, which otherwise is only known to belong to the interval $[0,\bar p_j]$.
 We leave the consideration of such generalizations of the problem to future work.